 Horse owners should pay close attention to the signs of laminitis and know what causes the condition.
 Knowing potential risk factors and warning signs can help horse owners stop the condition from occurring or catch it early on, making the difference between a successful recovery and a prolonged struggle.

 By carefully managing the horse’s diet and exercise regimen, using a grazing muzzle, and consulting with the veterinarian regularly, horse owners can limit the risk of laminitis.
+Horse hoof pads may also so relieve pain in the short term.

 The Prognosis for Horses with Laminitis